Online M.A. in applied child and adolescent development

 Deadline: February 15

-We accept applications for our online M.A. for a fall term start each year.
+We accept applications for our online M.A. for a summer term start each year.
 View the University of Minnesota's academic calendar.

 Submit all materials electronically through the university’s online application system.
 Please do not submit materials via mail.
 We can't review your application until you submit all of the materials listed below.